kubernetes/sig-release/ephemera/scalability-validation.md

 ## Non-Goals

-We do not intend to:
+This document does not intend to:

 - Define the set of tests that comprise scalability and correctness suite
 - Define SLIs/SLOs (that’s discussed [here]) and thresholds for the tests